-Molecular analysis was carried out through several stages including collection of fish tissue, Deoxyribonucleic acid (DNA) isolation, Polymerase Chain Reaction (PCR) DNA, electrophoresis, and DNA sequencing.
-Isolation of the DNA sample was performed using Genomic DNA Mini Kit Tissue by following the protocol of the kit.
-The mitochondrial Cytochrome Oxidase subunit I (COI) gene was chosen because the resolution of the COI gene at the intraspecific level is better than other core genes, so it was appropriate to be used to identify the species up to the intraspecific level (Strüder-Kypke & Lynn, 2010).
-The mitochondrial DNA COI gene was further amplified using a forward primer pair FF2d 5'-TTC TCC ACC AAC CAC AAR GAY ATY GG-3' and reverse primer FR1d 5'-CAC CTC AGG GTG TCC GAA RAA YCA RAA-3' (Ivanova dkk.
-2007).
-One sample, i.e. N16, was amplified using the LCOI490 forward primer pair (5'-GGT CAA CAA ATA ATA AAG ATA TTG G-3') and reverse primer HC02198 5'-TAA ACT TCA GGG TGA CCA AAA AAT CA-3' (Folmer dkk.
-1994) because it was unsuccessfully amplified using FF2d and FR1d primers.
-The PCR profiles were predenaturation at 94 °C for five minutes, denaturation at 94 °C for 30 seconds, primary attachment at 50 °C for 30 seconds, elongation at 72 °C for 45 seconds, and final elongation at 72 °C for seven minutes.
+The mitochondrial Cytochrome Oxidase subunit I (COI) gene was chosen because the resolution of the COI gene at the intraspecific level is better than other core genes, so it was appropriate to be used to identify the species up to the intraspecific level (Strüder-Kypke and Lynn 2010).
+The mitochondrial DNA COI gene was further amplified using a forward primer pair FF2d 5'-TTC TCC ACC AAC CAC AAR GAY ATY GG-3' and reverse primer FR1d 5'-CAC CTC AGG GTG TCC GAA RAA YCA RAA-3' (Ivanova et al. 2007).
+One sample, i.e. N16, was amplified using the LCOI490 forward primer pair (5'-GGT CAA CAA ATA ATA AAG ATA TTG G-3') and reverse primer HC02198 5'-TAA ACT TCA GGG TGA CCA AAA AAT CA-3' (Folmer et al. 1994) because it was unsuccessfully amplified using FF2d and FR1d primers.
+The PCR profiles were predenaturation at 94°C for five minutes, denaturation at 94°C for 30 seconds, primary attachment at 50°C for 30 seconds, elongation at 72°C for 45 seconds, and final elongation at 72°C for seven minutes.
 The PCR process lasted for 40 cycles and the DNA samples that had been amplified and electrophoresed were then sequenced.
-The sequencing process was performed at Malaysia's 1st Base Laboratory through PT Genetika Science Indonesia by sending samples consisting of PCR Product of 30 μl DNA samples, 10 μl forward primers, and 10 μl reverse primers.
+The sequencing process was performed at Malaysia's 1st Base Laboratory through PT Genetika Science Indonesia by sending samples consisting of PCR Product of 30 μL DNA samples, 10 μL forward primers, and 10 μL reverse primers.

-Data Analysis
+Data analysis

-Morphometric characters were analyzed using Discriminant Function Analysis (DFA) (Landau and Everit, 2004) using IBM SPSS Statistics 20.
+The standardized morphometric characters were analyzed using Discriminant Function Analysis (DFA) (Landau and Everit 2004) using IBM SPSS Statistics 20.
 The molecular data sequencing process was carried out using Dideoxy Sanger Termination Method through PT Genetika Science Indonesia.
-Nucleotide sequences from DNA sequencing that had been processed and carried out by CONTIG were then matched with data available in the GenBank database (www.ncbi.nlm.nih.gov) through the

-BLAST (Basic Local Alignment Search Tool).
-Phylogenetic trees are arranged by aligning the DNA sequences of the identified samples with some gobi DNA samples available in the GenBank database.
+Nucleotide sequences from DNA sequencing that had been processed and carried out by CONTIG were then matched with data available on the National Center for Biotechnology Information (NCBI) databases through the BLAST (Basic Local Alignment Search Tool).
+Phylogenetic trees are arranged by aligning the DNA sequences of the identified samples with some goby DNA samples available in the GenBank database.
 The phylogenetic tree was created using Maximum Likelihood 1000 bootstrap method in MEGA 6.0 software.